mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 - Server with GUI installation pattern

-1. Create user **student** with password password, and user root with password password.
+1. Create user **student** with password **password**, and user root with password **password**.

 2. Configure your system to automatically loop-mount the ISO of the installation disk on the directory **/repo**.
 Configure your system to remove this loop-mounted ISO as the only repository that is used for installation.
 Do not register your system with subscription-manager, and remove all reference to external repositories that may already exist.

 3. Create a 500-MiB partition on your second hard disk, and format it with the Ext4 file system.
-Mount it persistently on the directory **/mydata**, using the label mydata.
+Mount it persistently on the directory **/mydata**, using the label **mydata**.

 4. Set default values for new users.
 A user should get a warning three days before expiration of the current password.
 Also, new passwords should have a maximum lifetime of 120 days.

-5. Create users edwin and santos and make them members of the group livingopensource as a secondary group membership.
+5. Create users **edwin** and **santos** and make them members of the group livingopensource as a secondary group membership.
 Also, create users serene and alex and make them members of the group operations as a secondary group.

 6. Create shared group directories /groups/livingopensource and /groups/operations, and make sure the groups meet the following requirements:
     - Members of the group livingopensource have full access to their directory.